OpenEvalProject/evals/manuscripts/elife-55526/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/55526/elife-55526-fig7-v1.jpg)

 **Figure 7.:** (a) Schematic of NKX2-1 and SOX2 regulation of gene expression in WT trachea and esophagus, and epithelial-mesenchymal signaling downstream of NKX2-1.
 NKX2-1 negatively regulates esophageal genes Shh, Klf5 and Has2, and positively regulates tracheal genes Wnt7b, Tppp3, and Pcdh10.
 SOX2 is required for expression of Shh and Has2.
-NKX2-1 regulation of Shh and Wnt7b influences mesenchymal SHH and WNT response required for smooth muscle and tracheal cartilage development. (b) Schematic of Nkx2-1 mutant phenotype.
-Maintenance of the NKX2-1-independent transcriptional program includes dorsal expression of -/-Dcn, Ackr3, Meis2, Pitx1, and Lrig1 and ventral expression of Irx2, Ly6h, and Nrp2.
+NKX2-1 regulation of Shh and Wnt7b influences mesenchymal SHH and WNT response required for smooth muscle and tracheal cartilage development. (b) Schematic of Nkx2-1-/- mutant phenotype.
+Maintenance of the NKX2-1-independent transcriptional program includes dorsal expression of Dcn, Ackr3, Meis2, Pitx1, and Lrig1 and ventral expression of Irx2, Ly6h, and Nrp2.
 NKX2-1-dependent transcriptional changes include increased expression of esophageal genes and decreased expression of tracheal genes in the ventral foregut, accompanied by changes in epithelial-mesenchymal signaling and mesenchymal differentiation.

 ## Discussion